Biba: Relaunches

 There have been several attempts to relaunch Biba, the first occurring as soon after its closure as 1977.
 There was another relaunch in the mid-1990s, with Monica Zipper as head designer.
 Barbara Hulanicki has not been involved with any of these relaunches, and owing to the use of Biba's logo and similar labels, these garments are easy to pass off as original vintage pieces.

 The Biba label was relaunched again in May 2006 under designer Bella Freud.
 Again, Biba's founder, Barbara Hulanicki, was not contacted for the relaunch and said it was 'very, very painful', believing that the new Biba would 'betray its heritage.'
 Freud's first collection Spring/Summer 2007 was unveiled at London Fashion Week in September 2006, and was criticised for straying from the original concept of low-priced clothes for teenagers, needing 'more polish', as they 'had a Biba flavour but lacked the retro details that the original Biba designs had.'
 Freud's second attempt, Autumn/Winter 2007 was also panned as 'the kind of thing that's already over-available in fast fashion chains.'
 Freud left the company after just two seasons in June 2007 to relaunch her own label.
 The Biba relaunch failed and the company went into administration for a second time in 2008.

 House of Fraser (HoF) bought the company in November 2009 for a second relaunch by an in-house design team, announcing Daisy Lowe as the new face of the label.
 Hector Castro and a five-strong team were selected to replace Freud with couture hats created by Prudence Millinery.
 This relaunch was highly successful, outselling House of Fraser's other in-house brands in just two weeks of its launch, boosting its year end sales.
 Meanwhile, Hulanicki instead designed capsule collections for rival high-street company Topshop, and once again expressed her unhappiness with the relaunch, attacking the new Biba as "too expensive" and "for failing to reflect the original Biba style".
 She also signed with Asda to produce three to four collections of clothing retailing between £11 and £18.

 In 2014, it was announced that Hulanicki would be a consultant to the Biba brand, after signing an agreement with House of Fraser.
 Biba continued to be an HoF brand as of 2024.

+In September 2026, BIBA launched "Biba for Teachers," an annual initiative aimed at honoring female educators across schools, higher education institutions, and specialized learning centers.